scanloc

 Dense local networks used to monitor local seismicity are often able to catch also a significant number of phases from earthquakes at teleseismic distances.
 Such phases include Pdiff or PKP.
 Especially PKP may contain a significant amount of energy at higher frequencies.
 Therefore PKP is often detected by networks that are tuned to detect local earthquakes.
 Due to the steep incidence and the low horizontal slowness of these phases, they are sometimes located as fake deep earthquakes below the network. scanloc can be used to suppress this type of fake events.

-In a 2-pipeline setup, scanloc can associcate such teleseismic phases recorded by the local network with origins that were found by the pipeline for monitoring teleseismic earthquakes.
-Then scevent [15] will associate the origins from the teleseismic pipeline with the fake origins from the pipeline for local monitoring to the same event.
+In a 2-pipeline setup, scanloc can associate such teleseismic phases recorded by the local network with origins that were found by the pipeline for monitoring teleseismic earthquakes.
+Then scevent [17] will associate the origins from the teleseismic pipeline with the fake origins from the pipeline for local monitoring to the same event.
 The assumption is that the origins from the teleseismic pipeline win over the origins from pipeline for local monitoring because they have more associated arrivals.
 In this case the origins from pipeline for teleseismic monitoring that has most phases becomes the preferred origin for the event.
 This scanloc feature requires an extended license.

 Setup of a 2-pipeline system